 Mid Cornwall · TR4

 A bespoke new build is the longest project we do, and the most rewarding.
 From plot appraisal through planning, building regulations and construction, you work with one team from the first sketch to the handover walk-round.
-In Shortlanesend, that work is shaped by the place itself — Shortlanesend is a small village just north-west of Truro on the B3284, in Kenwyn parish, with a primary school, post office and a steady stream of infill applications, with a building stock that leans toward traditional cottages and 1960s and 1970s bungalows.
+Shortlanesend sits in Mid Cornwall, and that geography ends up in the drawings — Shortlanesend is a small village just north-west of Truro on the B3284, in Kenwyn parish, with a primary school, post office and a steady stream of infill applications, with a building stock that leans toward barn conversions and 1960s and 1970s bungalows.

 - Rural / open-countryside policy area